Interpreting Event-Studies from Recent Difference-in-Differences Methods: A simulation comparing the event-studies in a non-staggered setting

-Despite using identical data, the four methods produce very different event-study plots.
+As described in the introduction, despite using identical data, the three methods produce very different event-study plots.
 The dynamic TWFE specification shows an approximately linear pre-trend that continues into the post-treatment period, with no apparent break in trend at the treatment date.
-By contrast, the CS and dCDH event-study plots have relatively flat pre-treatment coefficients and then exhibit a kink at the time of the treatment, sloping upwards afterwards.
-One can verify that in this example the coefficient estimates are numerically the same for CS and dCDH.\footnote{The standard errors differ slightly owing to different implementations of the bootstrap.} The BJS event-study appears to show an upward pre-trend, but then exhibits a sharp downward jump at the treatment date.
+By contrast, the CS event-study plot has relatively flat pre-treatment coefficients and then exhibits a kink at the time of the treatment, sloping upwards afterwards.
+The BJS event-study appears to show an upward pre-trend, but then exhibits a sharp downward jump at the treatment date.